paulmech/trino-duckdb-match-recognize/README.md

 which for the most part is only available in commercial products, or in systems like Flink that have quite complex setup requirements.

+For more details see [Uncovering Event Patterns in SQL with Match_Recognize](https://www.tind.au/blog/match-recognize-with-trino/)

 ## Requirements

 - docker